Bernard Miles

-Bernard James Miles, Baron Miles, CBE (27 September 1907 – 14 June 1991) was an English character actor, writer and director.
-He opened the Mermaid Theatre in London in 1959, the first new theatre that opened in the City of London since the 17th century.
+Bernard James Miles, Baron Miles (27 September 1907 – 14 June 1991) was an English character actor, writer and director.
+He opened the Mermaid Theatre in 1959, the first new theatre that opened in the City of London since the 17th century.

-He was known for playing character roles that usually had bucolic backgrounds or links to countrymen.
+He was known for playing character roles that had bucolic backgrounds or links to countrymen.
 His strong accent was typical of rustic dialects associated with the counties of Hertfordshire and Buckinghamshire.
 His pleasant rolling bass-baritone voice made him a regular presence on the stage and in films for more than fifty years.
 In addition to his acting, he was a voice-over artist and published author.

 Early life

-Miles was educated at Uxbridge County School, Pembroke College, Oxford and the Northampton Institute (later City University of London) in London.
+Miles was educated at Uxbridge County School, Pembroke College, Oxford, and the Northampton Institute (later City University of London) in London.

 He lived for a while in New Road, Hillingdon Heath.

 Career

 In 1946 his comedy about the Home Guard Let Tyrants Tremble! was staged at the Scala Theatre in the West End, with Miles in the cast.

 By the 1950s, he had started to work in television.
 In 1951 he played Long John Silver in a British TV version of Treasure Island.
 A decade later he reprised the role for a performance of Treasure Island at the Mermaid Theatre in the winter of 1961–62, where the cast included Spike Milligan as Ben Gunn.

 Miles was always keen to promote up-and-coming talent.
 Impressed with the writing of English playwright John Antrobus, he introduced him to Spike Milligan, which led to the production of the one-act play The Bed Sitting Room.
 It was later expanded and staged by Miles at Mermaid Theatre on 31 January 1963, with critical and commercial success.

 Miles was also known for his comic monologues, often delivered with a rural dialect, which were issued on record albums.